Ivan Zajc

-Ivan Zajc (also Ivan plemeniti Zajc, Giovanni de Zaytz; [ǐʋan zâjts]; August 3, 1832 – December 16, 1914), was a Croatian composer, conductor, director, and teacher who dominated Croatia's musical culture for over forty years.
+Ivan von Zajc (also Ivan plemeniti Zajc, Giovanni de Zaytz; [ǐʋan zâjts]; August 3, 1832 – December 16, 1914), was a Croatian composer, conductor, director, and teacher who dominated Croatia's musical culture for over forty years.
 Through his artistic and institutional reform efforts, he is credited with its revitalization and refinement, paving the way for new and significant Croatian musical achievements in the 20th century.
 He is often called the Croatian Verdi.

 Life

 Childhood years

-Ivan Dragutin Stjepan Zajc was born in Fiume, modern-day Rijeka, Croatia.
-His family migrated from Bratislava, Slovakia; his father, Johann Zaytz, was of Czech descent, and his mother, Anna Bodensteiner was of German descent.
+Ivan Dragutin Stjepan Zajc was born in Fiume, Austrian Empire (modern-day Rijeka, Croatia).
+His family migrated from Pressburg, Kingdom of Hungary (now Bratislava, Slovakia); his father, Johann Zaytz (Jan Nepomuk Zajitz), was of Czech descent, and his mother, Anna Bodensteiner was of German descent.
 His musical talent was evident very early on in his life, as he began to study the piano and violin at the age of five, performed in public by the age of six, and even began to compose his own music by the age of twelve.
 Nevertheless, despite his early musical success, his military bandmaster father was opposed to the idea of a career in music and wanted him to study law instead following the completion of his secondary education.
 In the end, Zajc's professors prevailed and he entered the Milan Conservatory in 1850 with his father's consent.

 Early success in Milan and Vienna

 Zajc studied in Milan from 1850 to 1855, under the supervision of Stefano Ronchetti-Monteviti (counterpoint and composition), Alberto Mazzucato (orchestration), and Lauro Rossi (dramatic music).
 During this period, Zajc took his studies very seriously and regularly won prizes as one of the conservatory's most talented students.
 He was awarded first prize at his graduation examination for the opera La Tirolese (1855), which was performed on stage in the same year.
-Zajc's future as a composer and conductor in Milan was secure, but the death of his parents in the meantime forced him to return to Rijeka.
+Zajc's future as a composer and conductor in Milan was secure, but the death of his parents in the meantime forced him to return to Fiume.

 Back home, he accepted the post of conductor and concert master of the Town Theatre Orchestra, taught stringed instruments at the Philharmonic Institute, and simultaneously wrote numerous compositions with his characteristic speed and ease.
 In 1860, his opera Amelia ossia Il Bandito was met with great success, though two years later, after a prolonged illness, Zajc chose to move to Vienna, where opera and theatre were flourishing.
 His eight-year stay there (1862–70) was marked by further success, though he settled for composing operettas rather than operas.
 His first Viennese work, Mannschaft an Bord (1863), was enormously well received and his later operettas only served to strengthen his growing reputation.
 Yet it was in Vienna that Zajc became involved with the Croatian academic society Velebit and frequently met with young Croatian students.
-Influenced by such Croatian cultural figures as bishop Josip Juraj Strossmayer and poets Petar Preradović, Ivan Trnski, August Šenoa, and Matija Divković, Zajc chose patriotism over world fame and returned to Croatia.
+Influenced by such Croatian cultural figures as bishop Josip Juraj Strossmayer and poets Petar Preradović, Ivan Trnski, August Šenoa, and Matija Divković, Zajc chose patriotism over world fame and returned to Kingdom of Croatia-Slavonia.